pixlsus/website/src/articles/a-chiaroscuro-portrait/index.md

 #### Last Sharpening Pass + Grain

 Finally, using I like to apply a last pass of sharpening to the image, and to overlay some grain from a grain field I have to help add some structure to the image as well as mask any gradient issues when rebuilding the background.
-For this particular image the grain step isn’t really needed as there’s already sufficient luma noise to provide it’s own structure.
+For this particular image the grain step isn’t really needed as there’s already sufficient luma noise to provide its own structure.

 Usually, I will use the smallest of the wavelet scales from the prior steps and sometimes the next largest scale as well (Wavelet scale 1 & 2).
 I’ll leave Wavelet scale 1 at 100% opacity, and scale 2 usually around 50% opacity (to taste, of course).